Welcome to the

 Also...
 Many times people are pressured to go to AA by the courts for drunk driving.

-That does not mean they are alcoholics or have a desire to stop drinking.
+That does not mean they are alcoholics or even have a desire to stop drinking.

 If you are one of these people, to get your proof of attendance sheet send an email to: